gutierrpdev/server-event-manager/README.md

 ## Usage Notes:

-To send an event over to the server, start by creating a new ServerEventManager object with the appropriate endpoint uri:
+To send an event over to the server, start by creating a new `ServerEventManager` object with the appropriate endpoint uri:

 `eventManager = new ServerEventManager(url);`

-To create a new ServerEvent, use the appropriate class constructor (note that the only non required field is `parameters`, which is set to null by default.)
+To create a new `ServerEvent`, use the appropriate class constructor (note that the only non required field is `parameters`, which is set to null by default.)

 `ServerEvent gameEvent = new ServerEvent(userId, timestamp, gameName, eventName, parameters);`